Data Workflows and Automation

 + '.csv'

 Notice that we use single quotes to add text strings.
-The variable is not surrounded by quotes.
-This code produces the string data/yearly_files/surveys2002.csv
+The variable is

-which contains the path to the new filename AND the file name itself.
+to the new filename AND the file name itself.

 Challenge - Modifying loops